-To migrate the instance to a new, healthy host, you can stop and start the instance.
-After the stop and start, the instance retirement is no longer applicable and no further action is required.
+To migrate the instance to a new, healthy host, stop and start the instance.
+After the stop and start, the instance retirement is no longer applicable, and no action is needed.

-- Wie behebe ich „Persistent store is full“ (persistenter Speicher ist voll)-Fehler in Amazon MQ for ActiveMQ?AWS OFFICIALAktualisiert vor einem Jahr
+- Wie behebe ich „Persistent store is full“ (persistenter Speicher ist voll)-Fehler in Amazon MQ for ActiveMQ?AWS OFFICIALAktualisiert vor 2 Jahren